kirbluemodding/NewerSMBW-cw-henri/readme.md

 ## Credits

-Nintendo - New SUPER MARIO BROS.
+ - Nintendo - New SUPER MARIO BROS.
 Wii, misc.
-Newer Team - Newer SUPER MARIO BROS.
+ - Newer Team - Newer SUPER MARIO BROS.
 Wii, misc.
-Ryguy - New SUPER MARIO BROS.
-Wii... er+, and all of the hacks that have been derived from there MandyIGuess - Some code I borrowed from RealismFW, maybe other things I think??
+ - Ryguy - New SUPER MARIO BROS.
+Wii... er+, and all of the hacks that have been derived from there
+ - MandyIGuess - Some code I borrowed from RealismFW, maybe other things I think
-Asu-chan - Hi
+ - Asu-chan - Hi
-Realism Studios - Developing this mod of a mod Henridderos14 - Spam pinging me on Discord so much that I made this mod out of sheer rage
+ - Realism Studios - Developing this mod of a mod
+ - Henridderos14 - Spam pinging me on Discord so much that I made this mod out of sheer rage
-  - fun fact: this was only supposed to be a compiled version of the newer map view feature, but the way henri kept spam pinging me inspired  me to "spam" this with AWESOME and HELPFUL features and NEW(er) content...
+   * fun fact: this was only supposed to be a compiled version of the newer map view feature, but the way henri kept spam pinging me inspired  me to "spam" this with AWESOME and HELPFUL features and NEW(er) content...
-0D - Cool person and you should check out [Super Mario Aftermath (definitely the newest trailer btw)](https://www.youtube.com/watch?v=QOSTEy8KGGg) okay thanks
+ - 0D - Cool person and you should check out [Super Mario Aftermath (definitely the newest trailer btw)](https://www.youtube.com/watch?v=QOSTEy8KGGg) okay thanks
-Krubby - Giving me dementia
+ - Krubby - Giving me dementia
-Krubby - Giving me dementia
+ - Krubby - Giving me dementia
-Krubby - Giving me dementia
+ - Krubby - Giving me dementia
-Krubby - Giving me dementia
+ - Krubby - Giving me dementia
-Krubby - Giving me dementia
+ - Krubby - Giving me dementia
-Krubby - Giving me dementia
+ - Krubby - Giving me dementia
-Krubby - Giving me dementia
+ - Krubby - Giving me dementia
-Krubby - Giving me dementia
+ - Krubby - Giving me dementia
-Krubby - Giving me dementia
+ - Krubby - Giving me dementia
-Krubby - Giving me dementia
+ - Krubby - Giving me dementia
-Krubby - Giving me dementia
+ - Krubby - Giving me dementia
-Krubby - Giving m
+ - Krubby - Giving m
+ - Anyone else I forgot - Sorry!!!

 ## Source Code Public Release